There aren’t any cicadas where I live. Can I still participate?

 When should I stop doing observations?

-This experiment will end soon after Brood X dies.
-We suspect this will happen at the end of June.
+Our data collection will end soon after Brood XIII and XIX adults die.
+We suspect this will happen towards the end of June.

 There are a lot of ways to submit my data.
 Should I submit my data in multiple ways?